Skip to Content

 Multiple locations

-Mariana’s trompo features a Sonora-style adobada with her own flavors.
-You can almost taste the flavor of the adobada with your eyes alone as the trompo handler turns the spit with his blade and slices delicately charred pork ribbons onto a tortilla in his left hand as he prepares taco after taco.
-It’s like watching a potter sculpt a terra-cotta pot made from flame-kissed pork.
-It’s earthy, seasoned well, and so balanced that it just tastes like a solid but gentle embrace after a long day. ~ Memo Torres
+Mariana’s trompo features a Sonora-style adobada that contains her own world of flavors.
+You can almost taste the adobada with your eyes alone as the trompo handler turns the spit with his blade and slices delicately charred pork ribbons onto a tortilla in his left hand, in taco after taco.
+It’s like watching a potter sculpt a terra-cotta vase made from flame-kissed pork.
+It’s earthy, seasoned well, and so balanced that it just tastes like a solid but gentle embrace after a long day.

 You can find Tacos Naomi’s locations on their Instagram or linktree, although not all are listed.